-Honey has always been a sweet treat, and has been an important food source for humankind for thousands of years.
+Honey has always been a sweet treat and an important food source for humankind for thousands of years.
 It was the main form of sweetener before cheap sugar was made available.
 Not only that, honey has long been used for medicinal purposes.
-But what is raw organic honey, and why is it better for your health?
+But what is raw honey, and why is it better for your health?

 The health benefits of honey are well documented.
 It contains many antioxidants, enzymes, flavonoids and micro-nutrients that act upon a wide range of conditions and help maintain optimum health.
 Yet, it is honey in its raw form that really stands out when it comes to medicinal and healthful properties.